 - Sex Discrimination Act 1984.

-The Federal Circuit Court has concurrent jurisdiction with the Federal Court for matters under the:
+Concurrent with the Federal Court, matters under the:

 - Fair Work Act 2009